AKVA group ASA: Mandatory notification of trade

-COO Cage Based Nordic, Erlend Sødal, a primary insider in AKVA group ASA (the “Company”), has on the 24 November 2020 purchased 9,300 shares in the Company at a price of NOK 80.60 per share.
+Captura AS, 70% owned by SVP Strategy & Business Development Kjell Ove Hatlem (the remaining 30 % owned by Anne Brit Hatlem), a primary insider in AKVA group ASA (the “Company”), has on the 24 November 2020 purchased 2,000 shares in the Company at a price of NOK 80.15 per share.

 Dated: 24 November 2020